PhantomPhixer/JNUC-2019/Rinse_and_repeat.md

 #### Installer valid ####
 The first is an **Installer Valid** EA.
 This is based upon a part of the *install-erase* script and is used to determine whether the installer is required to be downloaded.
 This is decided by whether the installer is;
-1. Downloaded or not
+1. Downloaded or not.
 2. A valid version - Greater or equal to the installed OS version.

-[The Ea is available here](../master/files/installer-valid-ea.txt).
+The EA is [available here](../master/files/installer-valid-ea.txt).
 In Jamf create an Ea of *String* and type as *script*

 #### DEP Capable ####